Software Testing Economics. Testing Outcomes

 Another article in our series on software testing economics.
 Looking forward to your thoughts.

-Інші статтіHow to incrementally migrate the data from RDBMS to Hadoop using Sqoop Incremental Last Modified technique?
+Інші статтіLove is in the code: Embrace education with a special 5% discount How to debug and solve the issue of Datanodes which were reported as Bad nodes?
+How to incrementally migrate the data from RDBMS to Hadoop using Sqoop Incremental Last Modified technique?
 How to implement Slowly Changing Dimensions(SCD) Type 2 in Spark?
 How to incrementally migrate the data from RDBMS to Hadoop using Sqoop Incremental Append technique?
 Why MongoDB don't fetch all the matching documents for the query fired How to solve the issue of full disk utilization in HDFS Namenode Can We Use HDFS as Back-up Storage?
 How to do Indexing in MongoDB with Elastic Search?
 Part 1 How to do Indexing in MongoDB with Elastic Search?
-Part 2 How to store data on browser using NoSQL IndexedDB?
-How to Apply MBTI in HR: Motivation for every day.
-Groups of People & their Motivations
+Part 2

 Version 1.0 in detail

 Underestimation of testing efforts often results not in changing the test strategy but even more efforts (additional time, staff, etc.), and consequently in longer times and/or costs of the project.
 So, we underestimated labor efforts or they were underestimated for us – what should we do then?

 “Give us what we need!
 Yes, we have an estimation of 3,500 man-hours, but everything has gone wrong, therefore we need more time and people.”
 Is that bad?
 We are exceeding the set limits, time frames and costs, and there's nothing worse for the customer because time is everything.
 Of course, if you do the job on time but badly – it's unacceptable, yet if you do it well but six months later...
 Think what is worse.